 In addition to technological measures, organisational measures will also need to be considered.
 An organisation must look beyond the specific process/product that they are designing and consider where, within their own structure, risks might occur, such as through employee devices, audit trails and other systems or processes.

-The EDPB sets out some key design elements in regards to each of the principles in its ‘Guidelines 4/2019 on Article 25 Data Protection by Design and by Default’ (click here to access).
+The EDPB sets out some key design elements in relation to each of the principles in its ‘Guidelines 4/2019 on Article 25 Data Protection by Design and by Default’ (click here to access).

 This is the second aspect of DPbDD, but technology designers will need to consider it at the outset, during the design process.
 The default position should be that only personal data that is necessary for its specific purpose is processed.
 Data protection by default applies to: the amount of personal data collected, the extent of the processing of personal data, the amount of time the data is stored for, and the accessibility of the personal data.